How does table-tennis scoring work?

 Striking violations:

-- Double-hitting the ball (hitting it twice in succession)
+- Double-hitting (hitting the ball twice in succession)

-- Using the paddle edge or handle (only the rubber-covered surfaces are legal)
+- Using the paddle edge or handle (only the rubber-covered surfaces count)

 - Volleying the ball (hitting before it bounces)